scicloj/clojisr/doc/choices.md

 Regarding conversion, at the moment we support converting of `tech.ml.dataset` datasets to/from R data frames.
 Soon we should be able to supprt also conversion of tech.datatype tensors to/from R matrices, and of `tech.ml.dataset` categorical columns to/from R factors.

 In principle, all these could also be exposed through protocol implementation as well.
 This will allow one to use `tech.ml.dataset`'s data manipulation capabilities directly with (handles of) R objects, without copying anything to the Clojure side.

+### Sessions

+Supporting multiple R sessions is one of our goals.

+It has to be simple, easy and quick to spawn new R sessions, discard them, and use them in parallel.

+On the other hand, the session concept should be transparent if the user does not care about multiple sessions.

+Each session can have its own backend.

+We achive that by defining a `Session` protocol, that each backend implementation would implement (e.g., `RserveSession`).
+We keep a catalogue of all the live sessions.
+The API functions allow for specifying the desired session to be used (e.g., "an Rserve session at port 4444"), and if that session does not exists, it is created.
+If a session is not specified, then everything should work with the default session.
+The default definition can be overridedn by the user.